 - SEND Policy

-- Safeguarding and Child Protection Policy
+- Safeguarding, Child Protection & Early Help Policy

-- Educational / Off Site visits Policy
+- Educational/Off Site Visits Policy

 - Compliments and Complaints Policy

+- School's Accessibility Plan

 This policy aims to provide a clear overview of how our school will support pupils with medical conditions.
 The policy was developed with parents/carers of pupils with medical conditions, representatives from the governing body, healthcare professionals and parent teacher association representatives and will be reviewed annually.